Quick Guide to Understanding Acne

 4. Makeup: Makeup is a huge culprit of acne.
 There are often lots of pore-clogging and/or skin irritating ingredients in makeup.
 Covering up your acne with makeup is not a good idea.

 5. Poor Cell Turnover Rate : Exfoliating your skin is important.
 Especially as you age and your skin cells slow down.
 If dead skin cells don't shed quickly enough, they will contribute to acne.
-I prefer glycolic or azelaic as exfoliants because they do a great job of getting rid of excess dead skin and they’re less harsh on skin making them simultaneously anti-aging.
+I prefer glycolic as an exfoliant because it does a great job of getting rid of excess dead skin and the ETHYST® formula is gentle, yet powerful in terms of anti-aging.

 6. Damaged Skin Barrier: When your barrier is damaged, your skin becomes irritated, flaky, dry, itchy or stingy.
 Your skin’s barrier protects you from all kinds of free radicals, environmental and external toxins, the sun and more.
 A damaged skin barrier is more vulnerable to bacteria from inside and outside the skin making it more susceptible to acne and other skin conditions.